Miranda, New South Wales: History

 Thomas Holt (1811–88) owned the land that stretched from Sutherland to Cronulla.
 James Murphy, the manager of the Holt estate named the area after Miranda, a character in the William Shakespeare play The Tempest.
 In a 1921 letter, James Murphy said "the name Miranda was given to the locality by me as manager of the Holt Sutherland Company which I formed in 1881.
 I thought it a soft, euphonious, musical and appropriate name for a beautiful place."
 It is believed that the character in the play was named after Miranda de Ebro, a town in Spain.

-Early Australian explorer Gregory Blaxland was promised a significant parcel of land in the area as a reward for discovering a passage through the Blue Mountains.
-He had not selected his parcel by 1816, when he chose to sell that promise to John Connell for £250.
-However, in 1831 he also selected a parcel of land and claimed it under the original promise of reward, at which Connell stepped forward to claim the land.
-The matter was taken to court, where Connell was recognised as the owner.

-In the 1860s the parcel was sold to Holt, who planned a sheep and cattle farm.
-The plan failed but the fertile ground was leased to market gardeners instead.

 In 1918, the Miranda War Memorial was built in the grounds of the then Miranda Public School (now part of Miranda Westfield).

 By the 1920s, steam trams operated between Cronulla and Sutherland, via Miranda.
 The trip from Miranda to Sutherland took fifteen minutes and cost three pence (2.5 cents).
 In 1923 there were five shops in Miranda, including a post office and butcher, at the intersection of the main road from Sutherland and Port Hacking Road.
 Settlements of returned soldiers from World War I were well established in Miranda at this time and the area was considered to be one of the best fruit-growing and poultry farming areas.